8 Possible Limiting Factors

-8.1 Psychiatric medication management
+8.1 Psychiatric medications

 8.1.2 Increasing dose

-may increase the possibility of drug-nutrient interactions (see 4.2.2 Psychoactive drugs
+Increasing psychiatric medication dosages while using DEN may increase the possibility of drug-nutrient interactions (see 5.2.2 Psychoactive drugs).

 8.2 Non-psychiatric medications

 Worsening of symptoms has been observed when various non-psychiatric medications have been used together with DEN.
 These effects have been most pronounced with the following medications:

 Anesthetics have potential interactions with DEN due to their potential psychiatric effects.
 Psychiatric medication status is an important consideration in the management of the patient about to undergo anesthesia and surgery.49-51 For example, benzodiazepines are commonly administered for many surgical procedures to sedate and relax patients.
 Anesthetic use may be considered increasing or changing medications (see 8.1 Psychiatric medications).